galulex/monitor/Readme.md

 How to Deploy
 -

+*Before deploy make sure that all dependencies are satisfied for you server*

 Configure `config/deploy/production.rb`
 Configure `config/deploy.rb`
-Create    `~/agent/shared/config/app.yml` with configs listed in `app.yml.example` Run `bundle exec cap production deploy`
+Create    `~/agent/shared/config/app.yml` with configs listed in `app.yml.example` Install passenger `gem install passenger`
+Run `bundle exec cap production deploy`
+Login to instance and run passenger `passenger start`.
+It restarts automaticaly for next deploys

 Server: `passenger start`
 -